elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> As user objects belong to other codes, and that code also works with them, we should not just add any fields to it.
-That is unsafe.
-But a symbol cannot be accessed accidentally, the third-party code probably will not even see it, so it is probably all right.
-You can see it as a property conflict resolution that ensures that both code bases do not conflict.
+  <div><strong>Interview Response:</strong> Symbols allow us to create secured properties of an object so that no other part of code is accidentally accessed or overwritten.
+If a user object, for example, belongs to another codebase, and that code also works with the same user properties, we shouldn’t just add any fields to it, and that’s unsafe.
+If we use a Symbol(), the external library cannot accidentally access its property.
+In fact, the third-party library probably won’t even see it, so it’s probably all right to do.
+The benefit is a cloak created by Symbol to reduce object property conflicts.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />